Last Updated on April 20, 2022 by Grow with Bovees

 How Often to Fertilize Indoor Plants?

-It is recommended that you follow the instructions on the fertilizer label, and how often you should fertilize indoor plants boils down to the fertilizer you’re using.
+It is recommended that you feed plants by following the instructions on the fertilizer label, and how often you should fertilize indoor plants boils down to the fertilizer you’re using.

 If you’re feeding liquid fertilizer, some products should be used just once or twice a month, and others each time you water the houseplants.